 Eco-Conscious Printing Technology and Printheads

 Continuous inkjet technology (CIJ) and, increasingly, thermal inkjet systems (TIJ) are the printing industry’s popular solutions for coding and marking packaging for food, pharmaceuticals, and other consumer products.
-TIJ technology has a winning edge in achieving sustainability goals as TIJ printing reduces emission of VOCs by 90% and has wider acceptance accordingly.
+TIJ technology has a winning edge in achieving sustainability goals as TIJ printing reduces VOCs’ emissions by 90% and has wider acceptance accordingly.